Rebecca recently relocated to Georgia to take advantage of the 'Remotely from Georgia' initiative.

 On day eight, a doctor came to perform a PCR test.
 This involved a swab to the back of the throat and up the nose.
 The next day we called hotel reception and were told we could leave as we were negative.
 In our case, communication was a bit lacking but we remedied this by asking until they let us go!
 We ordered a Bolt (Georgian Uber) and went on our merry way!

 Since our arrival in September 2020, the quarantine requirements have changed.
 Check here for the most up-to-date information,

 As is the case with most things during these COVID-stricken times, the guidelines and requirements for entry to Georgia are ever-changing.
 I would advise keeping an eye on Agenda.ge for any changes, as well as checking your flight regularly on the GCAA website.
 We contacted the Georgian Embassy in London to ask about quarantine requirements and also received advice from the hotel.
 There is an Expats in Tbilisi Facebook group which we also found helpful.

-Overall, it's best to be as flexible as you can, utilise every source of information you can find and overall remember what the end goal is!
+Overall, it's best to be as flexible as you can, utilize every source of information you can find, and remember what the end goal is!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2020 R L Blackmore